Skidrow17/salesforce-delta-deploy-source-format/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Used to increase the speed of the deploys
+Used to increase the speed of the deployments.

 <p align="right">(<a href="#top">back to top</a>)</p>